vuejs/vuepress/packages/docs/docs/plugin/official/plugin-container.md

 - Type: `string`
 - This is a required option.

 The type for the container.
-For example, if `type` was set to `foo`, only the following syntax will be parsed as a container:
+For example, if `type` is set to `foo`, only the following syntax will be parsed as a container:

 ```md
 ::: foo bar